Sumerian religion: Priesthood

+Deified kings

+Some cities in Sumer had periods where their kings were worshipped as gods, and occasionally, these times spread to all cities in the region.

 Ceremony

 During the Third Dynasty of Ur, the Sumerian city-state of Lagash was said to have had sixty-two "lamentation priests" who were accompanied by 180 vocalists and instrumentalists.

 Cosmology

 The Sumerians envisioned the universe as a closed dome surrounded by a primordial saltwater sea.
 Underneath the terrestrial earth, which formed the base of the dome, existed an underworld and a freshwater ocean called the Abzu.
 The deity of the dome-shaped firmament was named An; that of the earth was named Ki.
 First the underground world was believed to be an extension of the goddess Ki, but later developed into the concept of Kur.
 The primordial saltwater sea was named Nammu, who became known as Tiamat during and after the Ur III period.
+Some ancient Sumerians believed that salt and other minerals were alive, and could even think independent thoughts.

 Creation story

-The main source of information about the Sumerian creation myth is the prologue to the epic poem Gilgamesh, Enkidu, and the Netherworld, which briefly describes the process of creation: originally, there was only Nammu, the primeval sea.
-Then, Nammu gave birth to An, the sky, and Ki, the earth.
+The main source of information about Sumerian creation mythology is the prologue to the epic poem Gilgamesh, Enkidu, and the Netherworld, which briefly describes the process of creation: originally, there was only Nammu, the primeval sea.
+Then, Nammu without a father gave birth to Utu, then went on to create An the sky, and Ki, the earth.
 An and Ki mated with each other, causing Ki to give birth to Enlil, the god of wind, rain, and storm.
 Enlil separated An from Ki and carried off the earth as his domain, while An carried off the sky.